 If you want to invest on Mintos, you first need to register as an investor and deposit money via a bank transfer.

 Incidentally, with this deposit you also confirm the account to which withdrawals can be made.

 After that, you can invest directly in the offered loans.

-Furthermore, you can invest in two markets on Mintos: This is the primary market (initial issuance of loans) or the secondary market (loans from other investors).
+Furthermore, you can invest in two markets on Mintos: That is the primary market (initial issuance of loans) or the secondary market (loans from other investors).

-These securities are collateralized with these loans, and accordingly their value depends on them.
+These securities are secured with these loans and accordingly their value depends on them.